-Please support the Rescue Mission of Salt Lake this winter.
+Please support the Rescue Mission of Salt Lake this month.
 You can mail a check, make an online donation or call our finance office (801-746-1006) to make a secure gift by credit card over the phone.
 If you'd like to donate your time by helping us serve dinner, please contact Don Hill, our house manager, at 801-355-1302 to be put on the schedule.

 The Man Behind Our Banquets